SixArm/mast-cell-help/topics/vitamin-c-ascorbic-acid/index.md

 **Key points**:

-* **Antioxidant Properties**: Vitamin C is a potent antioxidant, which means it helps protect cells from oxidative damage.
+* **Antioxidant properties**: Vitamin C is a potent antioxidant, which means it helps protect cells from oxidative damage.

-* **Immune Support**: Vitamin C helps stimulate the production of white blood cells, enhances the function of immune cells, and helps defend against infections.
+* **Immune support**: Vitamin C helps stimulate the production of white blood cells, enhances the function of immune cells, and helps defend against infections.

-* **Collagen Production**: Vitamin C essential for the synthesis of collagen, a protein that plays a key role in wound healing, skin health, bone health, and tissue health.
+* **Collagen production**: Vitamin C essential for collagen, wound healing, skin health, bone health, and tissue health.

-* **Absorption of Iron**: Vitamin C enhances the digestive absorption of non-heme iron (the type of iron found in plant-based foods).
+* **Absorption of iron**: Vitamin C enhances the digestive absorption of non-heme iron (the type of iron found in plant-based foods).
 This helps prevent iron-deficiency anemia.

-* **Neurotransmitter Synthesis**: Vitamin C helps the synthesis of neurotransmitters, including serotonin and norepinephrine.
+* **Neurotransmitter synthesis**: Vitamin C helps the synthesis of neurotransmitters, including serotonin and norepinephrine.

-* **Skin Health**: Vitamin C is used in skincare products to promote healthy skin and reduce signs of aging.
+* **Skin health**: Vitamin C is used in skincare products to promote healthy skin and reduce signs of aging.

-* **Dietary Sources**: Vitamin C is found in citrus fruits (oranges, lemons, grapefruits), berries (strawberries, blueberries), kiwi, guava, papaya, red and green bell peppers, and broccoli.
+* **Dietary sources**: Vitamin C is found in citrus fruits, berries, kiwi, guava, papaya, green peppers, and broccoli.

 * **Deficiency**: Severe deficiency leads to scurvy, fatigue, swollen and bleeding gums, joint pain, and skin conditions.

 * **Recommended Dietary Allowance (RDA)**: 65-90 milligrams per day for adults.
 Higher during pregnancy and lactation.

-* **Forms**: Ascorbic acid is the most common and purest form of vitamin C; it is generally well-tolerated by individuals with histamine intolerance.
-Sodium ascorbate and calcium Ascorbate are buffered forms of vitamin C that are less acidic, and recommended for individuals who may experience stomach irritation with ascorbic acid.
+* **Forms**: Ascorbic acid is generally good for individuals with histamine intolerance.
+Sodium ascorbate and calcium ascorbate are better for people who have stomach irritation.